cunger/launch/notes/kernel-panic/class-instance-variable-scope.md

 # Class and instance variable scope

-Variables can be scoped on two different levels:
+Class and instance variables capture _state_.
+Unlike local variables, they are accessible across method calls.
+More specifically, they can be scoped on two different levels:
 * _class level_ (meaning they are available in all class methods)
 * _object level_ (meaning they are available in all instance methods)